frescobaldi/qpageview/docs/source/advanced.rst

 as an action is triggered.
 To do this, connect to the :meth:`viewRequested` signal of the ViewActions object.
-The connected method must create widgets as needed and then call :meth:`~viewactions.ViewActions.setView()` on the ViewActions object, to the action can be performed.
+The connected method must create widgets as needed and then call :meth:`~viewactions.ViewActions.setView()` on the ViewActions object, so the action can be performed.

 Using View Mixins